EstebanMongui/Orders-processor/docs/README.md

-# Orders processor
+# Products Manager
-It is a service that allows to create, update and delete an order
+It is a service that allows to create, update and delete a product and also manage its stock